Exponential-Workload/pkgs/packages/@3xpo/fs-extra/README.md

 ## Why?

 I got tired of including `@types/fs-extra` in most of my projects.
-I also wanted a package that can do ESM and CJS without needing to include the package in my bundle.
+I also wanted a package that can do ESM and CJS without needing to inline the package in my output.

 ## Installation